How to Insure Your Used Car the Right Way

 Tips for Saving on Your Used Car Insurance Premiums

-Now that you know what type of coverage you need for your used car and how much it should cost, the next step is to find premiums that you can afford.
+Now that you know what type of coverage you need for your used car and how much it should cost, the next step is finding premiums you can afford.

 - Knowing how the type of car affects insurance.
 Not all used cars are cheaper to insure.
 A 2017 Mercedes Benz, even with 100,000 miles, will cost you more to insure than a 2017 Honda Accord.
 The style, make, and cost of the vehicle all play a role in determining premiums.

 - Consider replacement value versus how much you would pay in insurance.
 If you are purchasing a used car in cash, you may need to ask yourself how much coverage you need.
 If you pay over $10,000 for the car, then carrying insurance might prove beneficial until the value of that vehicle dips lower than insurance premiums.
 Bottom line, are you ready to replace that car in cash if it were totaled?
 If not, you might want insurance.

 - Unlock discounts.
 All insurers have discounts; whether it is for military service, multiple policies, good driving, monitoring programs, or even taking driving classes, there is a chance for savings.
 Ask your provider for a list of discounts they provide to make sure you are unlocking all potential saving opportunities.

 - Think about your driving record.
 If you have a history of speeding tickets and reckless driving, a used sports car is probably not going to give you a favorable quote for insurance.